A Comprehensive Survey of Mamba Architectures for Medical Image Analysis: Classification, Segmentation, Restoration and Beyond: Medical Image Analysis using Mamba

+\textbf{Mamba-HUNet} proposed by Sanjid \textit{et al.} \cite{sanjid2024integratingmambasequencemodel} is a novel architecture that has been designed for reliable and effective medical image segmentation.
+This design greatly improves processing efficiency by mutating Hierarchical Upsampling Network (HUNet) into Mamba-HUNet and optimizing it into a more efficient variety without sacrificing performance.
+To enable efficient processing, input grayscale pictures are divided into patches and converted into $1D$ sequences, a method influenced by ViT and Mamba.
 Tsai \textit{et al.} \cite{tsai2024uumamba} introduced \textbf{UU-Mamba}, a segmentation model that incorporates an uncertainty-aware loss function.
 This loss function is a combination of three components: dice coefficient loss (region-based), cross-entropy loss (distribution-based), and focal loss (pixel-based), all combined with a learnable parameter sigma.
 To address the issue of narrow minima in the uncertainty loss, SAM optimization introduces a hyperparameter epsilon to ensure the minima are flatter, thus preventing the network from overly fitting complicated representations.
-U-Mamba utilizes both UNet-like architecture and Mamba blocks, enabling parameter-efficient computations and achieving superior performance.
 Each U-Mamba block includes two residual connections: one with a Mamba block followed by a convolution block and Instance Normalization (IN).
-Skip connections link features from encoder to decoder.
-UU-Mamba demonstrates superior performance on ACDC dataset compared to transformer-based UNet models.